constellant/dpSlate/source/dpSlateHelp/index.md

 But just because a language is used as sample code within a dpSlate document it does not mean that the tab will appear.
 You tell the system which Language tabs you want to display by editing the `language-tabs` list at the top of your GFM source document.

-<aside class="success"> Sometimes it is useful to share code between multiple tabs, you can do this by placing tagging the sample code using a language that is not used as a tab name.
-For example if you tag sample code as `all` and `all` is not listed in the `language-tabs` then that sample code will appear in all of the tabs.</aside>
+=> Sometimes it is useful to share code between multiple tabs, you can do this by placing tagging the sample code using a language that is not used as a tab name.
+For example if you tag sample code as `all` and `all` is not listed in the `language-tabs` then that sample code will appear in all of the tabs.

 ## Creating Code Sample Annotations